Chart Color Schemes

 Pakenham - South West features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.1% of all households, including 42.1% couples with children, 21.4% couples without children, and 14.6% single parent families.
-Non-family households constitute the remaining 20.9%, with lone person households at 18.3% and group households comprising 2.5%.
-The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.8.
+Family households constitute 79.1% of all households, including 42.1% couples with children, 21.4% couples without children, and 14.6% single parent families.
+Non-family households comprise the remaining 20.9%, with lone person households at 18.3% and group households making up 2.5%.
+The median household size is 3.0 people, larger than Greater Melbourne's average of 2.8.

 Frequently Asked Questions - Households